thomasokken/free42/skins/README.txt

 changed in the preferences dialog.
 Note: If you set the Free42 directory to a location other than the executable's directory, you may put skins in both locations.
-If you are using Unix, put the skins in $HOME/.free42/
+If you are using Unix, put the skins in $HOME/.free42/.
+If you are using a Pocket PC, put the skins in the same directory as the Free42 executable.

 -------------------------------------------------------------------------------